Clinton State Park, Lawrence KS

 GPS Info.
 (Latitude, Longitude):

-The Sixth Annual Hawk Hundred, sponsored by the Lawrence Trail Hawks, has the option of a 100-mile, 50-mile and Marathon trail race.
-This year’s race takes place on September 10th and 11th, 2016 in Lawrence, Kansas.
-The course covers a 25 mile loop through the technical rolling trails at Clinton State Park, Lawrence, KS The 100 MILE and 50 MILE race starts at 6:00am and the MARATHON starts at 7:00am
+The Seventh Annual Hawk Hundred, sponsored by the Lawrence Trail Hawks, has the option of a 100-mile, 50-mile and Marathon trail race.
+This year’s race takes place on September 9th and 10th, 2017 in Lawrence, Kansas.
+The course covers a 25 mile loop through the technical rolling trails at Clinton State Park, Lawrence, KS The 100 MILE and 50 MILE race starts at 6:00am and the MARATHON starts at 8:00am

-We are excited to announce that Honey Stinger.
-Tailwind Nutrition and Orange Mud will be sponsoring the 2016 race and we are also part of the Trail Runner Trophy Series!
-All distances 100 / 50 / 26.2 will be chipped timed with personalized race bibs with your name, if you register at least three weeks before the race, And as always, Mile 90 will be capturing the beauty of the race day with their breathtaking pictures. www.mile90.com
+All distances 100 / 50 / 26.2 will be chipped timed.
+As always, Mile 90 will be capturing the beauty of the race day with their breathtaking pictures. www.mile90.com

-All Runners will receive a long sleeve technical race shirt - gender specific, a 2016 race bag and customized race bibs with your name if you register by August 15th.
+All Runners will receive a long sleeve technical race shirt - gender specific, a 2017 race bag and customized race bibs if you register by August 15th.

 50 Mile Finisher Mug - New design this year and handcrafted by one of our local artist.